katiem0/gh-bbc-exporter/docs/GHImport.md

 ```

 >[!Note]
-> All GraphQL queries and mutations require the private preview access header added:
+> If using GH-Owned storage, all GraphQL queries and mutations require the
+> private preview access header added:
 >
 > ```graphql
 > GraphQL-Features: "octoshift_github_owned_storage"